This page is private

 User testing

-After creating mid-fidelity prototypes and collecting user testing feedback, we refined our the dashboard by focusing on data applicability.
+After creating mid-fidelity prototypes and collecting user testing feedback, I refined the dashboard, focusing on intuitive data visualizations.

-We conducted 8 task-based user testing sessions to gather initial impressions of the dashboard and collect feedback on any features that were unclear.
-Through this, we refined mid-fidelity prototypes to hi-fidelity prototypes.
+I conducted 8 task-based user testing sessions to gather initial impressions of the dashboard and collect feedback on any features that were unclear.
+Through this, I refined mid-fidelity prototypes to hi-fidelity prototypes.

 FInal Dashboard